I Love Lucy: The Mertzes

-The Ethel Mertz character also took quite some time to pin down an actress suitable for the role.
-Since Lucy's Husband co-star Bea Benaderet was not available, Mary Wickes, a longtime friend was offered the role, but declined because she did not want to strain her friendship with Ball.
+The role of Ethel Mertz also took quite some time to cast.
+Since Lucy's Husband co-star Bea Benaderet was not available, Mary Wickes, a longtime friend, was offered the role but declined because she did not want to strain her friendship with Ball.
 Actress Barbara Pepper, who was a close friend of Ball, was also considered for the role.
 The two had a long history together, as Pepper had been one of the Goldwyn Girls who came to Hollywood with Lucy in 1933.
 Pepper was ruled out by Ball and Arnaz because she too had a drinking problem like Frawley.

-Vivian Vance became a consideration on the recommendation of Lucy director Marc Daniels.
+Vivian Vance became a consideration on the recommendation of I Love Lucy director Marc Daniels.
 Daniels had worked with Vance in New York on Broadway in the early 1940s.
 Vance had already been a successful stage star performing on Broadway for nearly 20 years in a variety of plays, and in addition, after relocating to Hollywood in the late 1940s, had two film roles to her credit.
 Nonetheless, by 1951, she was still a relatively unknown actress in Hollywood.
 Vance was performing in a revival of the play The Voice of the Turtle in La Jolla, California.
 Arnaz and Jess Oppenheimer went to see her in the play and hired her on the spot.
-Vance was reluctant about giving up her film and stage work for a television show, yet was convinced by Daniels that it would be a big break in her career.
-Ball, however, had many misgivings about hiring Vance, who was younger and far more attractive than the concept of Ethel as an older, somewhat homely woman (Vance was just 2 years older than Ball).
-Ball was also a believer in the Hollywood adage at the time that there should be only one pretty woman on the set and Ball, being the star of the show, was it.
+Vance was reluctant to give up her film and stage work for a television show yet was convinced by Daniels that it would be a big break in her career.
+Ball, however, had many misgivings about hiring Vance, who was younger and far more attractive than the concept of Ethel as an older, somewhat homely woman (Vance was two years older than Ball).
+Ball was also a believer in the Hollywood adage at the time that there should be only one pretty woman on the set and Ball, being the star of the show, would be it.
 Arnaz, however, was impressed by Vance's work and hired her.
 The decision was then made to dress Vance in frumpier clothing to tone down her attractiveness.
-Ball and Vance's relationship during the series' early beginnings was lukewarm at best.
-Eventually realizing that Vance was no threat and was very professional, Ball began to warm to her.
+Eventually realizing that Vance was no threat and was professional, Ball began to warm to her.
 In 1954, Vance became the first actress to win an Emmy Award for Outstanding Supporting Actress.
 Vance and Ball developed a close, lifelong friendship with Ball frequently listening to Vance's input during episode productions.
 In 1962, after the end of I Love Lucy, Ball would ask Vance to co-star in her new series The Lucy Show.